Frequently Asked Questions about Agua Vista, OWASA’s Metering Initiative

 Will my bill be different?
 No, not at first.
 Your bill will look the same.
 The Agua Vista technology will provide more accuracy and precision in meter reading.

 What is the timeline for implementing the Agua Vista project?
 The project will take about 2 years to complete.
 We are currently working on setting up the communications network and software infrastructure.
-We expect to begin full-scale meter installations in late 2017 and will be in direct contact with you a month prior to your installation.
+We expect to begin full-scale meter installations in early 2018 and will be in direct contact with you a month prior to your installation.
 The customer web-portal will be released in 2019.

 Will you let me know when the installers are coming to my neighborhood?
 Absolutely.
 You will receive a letter telling you when the installers will be working in your neighborhood.
 This should arrive about a month before they arrive.
 And, once the meter communication device is in place, the installer will let you know that your water meter has been upgraded by leaving a tag on your front door.
 We will be posting a map on our website that will give you a general idea of when we will be installing a new meter at your property.
 We will also be posting neighborhood updates on NextDoor.